aquaplanet/qmk_firmware/readme.md

 ## Build environment
 Make sure you have your [build environment setup](https://docs.qmk.fm/#/newbs_getting_started?id=environment-setup).
 Don't forget to install [QMK Toolbox](https://github.com/qmk/qmk_toolbox/releases/latest).

 ### Linux
 When using Linux you will not be able to install QMK Toolbox.
 Instead you will use Teensy Loader CLI and be like a BAUSS!
-Do the following (instructions from )
+Do the following (instructions from https://www.pjrc.com/teensy/loader_cli.html and https://www.pjrc.com/teensy/loader_linux.html).

 * Clone the source code:
   `git clone https://github.com/PaulStoffregen/teensy_loader_cli`